 The “@” symbol, which was probably his most enduring contribution to the internet.

 Indicating a destination for a message became as simple as addressing it: “username@name of computer”, which is essentially how email has been addressed ever since.

-This concept of communicating via email from organisation to organisation was the impetus for the advent of the internet itself.
+This concept of communicating via email from organization to organization was the impetus for the advent of the internet itself.

-As inter-organisational emailing became more prevalent, a need was created for software involving the storage and organisation of such emails.
+As inter-organizational emailing became more prevalent, a need was created for software involving the storage and organization of such emails.
 With this, the precursors to the modern email inbox were quickly developed.

 For many new internet users, electronic mail was the first practical application of this exciting new medium.